One-Minute Play Festival

-One Minute play festival is a term for a night of plays each lasting no longer than sixty seconds.

 The One-Minute Play Festival (OMPF, or #1MPF on Twitter) is a national traveling community-based theatre company led by New York based director and dramaturg, Dominic D'Andrea.
 Since the 2007 OMPF has partnered with theatre companies, social organizations, or other not-for-profits in a dozen American cities.
 OMPF works with playwrights and other artists to engage in short form theatre making and consensus building within local artistic communities.

 OMPF's efforts could be described as "hyper-local" theatre.
 It promotes a spirit of radical inclusion by representing the culture of playwrights of different age, gender, race culture and points of career.

 It is a festival actively looking at and developing the form of the one-minute play.
 It focuses more on creating an experience rather than focusing on the individual plays themselves.
 The nature of this play also allows for the experience to be different with each location as the regional voice emerges within the words of the playwrights.